-Processes for identifying students with EALD/ESL - including documented annual assessment processes.
+Verification processes for EALD/ESL - including documented annual assessment processes.

-Process for identification of students with disability completed before Census day and the review date has not expired.
+Verification process for students with disability completed before Census day and the review date for verification has not expired.

-Distance education - records of regular engagement between teachers and students - time sheets or student 'log' in records, monitoring completion of assigned work, assessment of student work by teachers, communications records between teachers and students.
+Distance education - records of regular engagement between teachers and students - time sheets or student 'log' in records, monitoring completion of assigned work, assessment of student work by teachers, communications records between teachers and students